-(a) First consider the income and resources of the parent(s) or stepparent from whom the youth was removed, and:

-(A) Determine the countable gross earned and unearned income of all the family members in the assistance unit in the eligibility month; and

-(B) Include the youth placed in substitute care in the assistance unit.
-Exclude the parent or youth receiving SSI or a combination of SSI and other Social Security benefits;

-(C) Determine if the total countable gross earned and unearned income of the assistance unit exceeds the ADC Countable Income Limit for the household.

-(b) The second consideration in the income eligibility test is to:

-(A) Determine the countable gross earned income with disregards and countable unearned income of all the family members in the assistance unit, including the youth who has/have been removed;

-(B) An assistance unit is not eligible when all available countable income in the eligibility month, both earned and unearned, exceeds the ADC Countable Income Limit, or the Adjusted Income Payment Standard.
-(SSI or a combination of SSI and SSA benefits are excluded as countable income.)
-The Adjusted Income Payment Standard is used to determine the actual ADC grant amount;

-(C) An assistance unit is not eligible if in the eligibility month all available resources not excluded by AFS Rules are over the Resource Limit.

-(2) Youth Removed from a Caretaker Relative's Home.
-When a youth is removed from a caretaker relative's home the steps of the eligibility test are to:

-(a) Disregard the income and resources of the caretaker relative(s); (b) Determine the countable earned and unearned income and resources available to the youth;

-(c) Include the youth placed in substitute care in the Assistance Unit;

-(d) Deny Title IV-E eligibility if the youth's income is above the No Adult Standards for the ADC Non-Needy Relative Assistance Unit.
+- (a) First consider the income and resources of the parent(s) or stepparent from whom the youth was removed; and: - (A) Determine the countable gross earned and unearned income of all the family members in the assistance unit in the eligibility month; and - (B) Include the youth placed in substitute care in the assistance unit.
+Exclude the parent or youth receiving SSI or a combination of SSI and other Social Security benefits. - (C) Determine if the total countable gross earned and unearned income of the assistance unit exceeds the ADC Countable Income Limit for the household. - (b) The second consideration in the income eligibility test is - (A) Determine the countable gross earned income with disregards and countable unearned income of all the family members in the assistance unit, including the youth who has/have been removed: - (B) An assistance unit is not eligible when all available countable income in the eligibility month, both earned and unearned, exceeds the ADC Countable Income Limit, or the Adjusted Income Payment Standard.
+(SSI or a combination of SSI and SSA benefits are excluded as countable income.
+The first \$50 of child support is also excluded).
+The Adjusted Income Payment Standard is used to determine the actual ADC grant amount; - (C) An assistance unit is not eligible if in the eligibility month all available resources not excluded by AFS Rules as of July 16, 1996 are over the Resource Limit. - (2) Youth Removed from a Caretaker Relative's Home.
+When a youth is removed from a caretaker relative's home the steps of the eligibility test are to: - (a) Disregard the income and resources of the caretaker relative(s); - (b) Determine the countable earned and unearned income and resources available to the youth; - (c) Include the youth placed in substitute care in the Assistance Unit; - (d) Deny Title IV-E eligibility if the youth's income is above the No Adult Standards for the ADC Non-Needy Relative Assistance Unit.

-(3) Youth Removed from a Minor Mother Residing in her Parent(s)' Home:

-(a) A minor youth is considered to be any person under the age of 18 who has not been emancipated by a court of law, married, or a member of the Armed Forces of the United States.
-When a youth is removed from a minor mother residing in her parent(s) home, the first step of the eligibility test is to:

-(A) Exclude the resource of the parent(s) of the minor mother;

-(B) Determine the amount of countable income of the parent(s);

-(C) Deduct the needs of the parent(s) and their dependents living in the same household at the ADC Adjusted Income Payment Standard.
-Do not include the minor mother and her youth in the assistance unit;

-(D) Allow the standard earned income deduction;

-(E) Deduct payments of alimony or youth support;

-(F) Any remaining income is considered available to the minor parent and their dependent youth even if it is not received.

-(b) The second step of the eligibility test is to:

-(A) Determine the minor mother and her youth's needs at ADC Adjusted Income Payment Standards;

-(B) Deduct the grandparent's income available to the minor parent from the ADC Adjusted Income Payment Standard;

-(C) Deny Title IV-E eligibility if the grandparent's income exceeds the payment standard for the minor parent.
 (P.L.
 96-272)

-Stats.
-Implemented: Oregon Laws, Chapter 422, 1995 Hist.: OYA 2-1995, f.
+Hist.: OŶA 2-1995, f.
 12-19-95, cert. ef.
-1-2-96
+1-2-96; OYA 2-1997(T), f. & cert. ef.